McCullum blitz leads Kiwis to thrilling last-ball win

-The victory gave New Zealand a 1-0 lead in the three-match series after the first match on Sunday was abandoned due to rain.
+The victory gave New Zealand a winning 2-0 lead in the three-match series.

 After a five-hour stoppage for bad weather, the game was reduced to 23 overs a side with the Kiwis set 198 to win under the Duckworth Lewis method.
 They finished on 203 for six.